cyberjames/linux/README.md

-# This is repository is all about Linux that I have learnt.
+# This repository is all about Linux that I have learnt.